 - Self-inquiry meditation

-Do you meditate?
-Do you have any advice for people who are interested in meditation?
-I’d love to see your thoughts in the comments below!
+Do you have any tips for people interested in meditation?